linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 03.06.2023 (announcement Linkspreed Deepmind)
+- 🔬🧠🚀 Our team is making amazing progress on #Linkspreed Deepmind!
+Excited to see where this technology will take us in the future 🌟 Have you had any experiences with AI that blew your mind?
+Share them with us in the comments below! 💬 #AI #MachineLearning #Technology

 ### 03.06.2023 (announcement Botchat)
 - 👋 Hey there!
 We love the look of the Botchat frontend! 😍 But we all know that the backend is where the true challenges lie! 💪 #BackendDevelopment #Botchat #WebDevelopment 🌐